 Corey is a graduate of Columbia University’s Occupational Therapy Master of Science program in New York, NY.
-She has been working in Colorado as a pediatric occupational therapist for the past four years.
+She has been working in Colorado as a pediatric occupational therapist since 2010.
 She shares her time working at CCPLD and Denver University’s Fisher Early Learning Center.
 She has worked at Adam’s Camp as well as Firefly Autism Center.
-She has experience with children with Autism Spectrum Disorder, Sensory Processing Disorder, Cerebral Palsy, Downs Syndrome, ADHD, learning disabilities, fine motor and handwriting difficulties, developmental delay, and other neurological conditions.
+She has experience working with children with Autism Spectrum Disorder, Sensory Processing Disorder, Cerebral Palsy, Downs Syndrome, ADHD, learning disabilities, fine motor and handwriting difficulties, and developmental delay.
 She works with children of all ages and diverse backgrounds, including Spanish-speaking families.
 Corey is a Handwriting Without Tears certified handwriting therapist.
 She has a unique therapeutic style and a client-centered approach that promotes a child’s motivation to achieve goals and improve areas of weakness.

 Regina Higbie MS, OTR/L

-Danielle has over fifteen years experience working in the field of Pediatric Occupational Therapy.
+Danielle has almost 20 years of experience working in the field of Pediatric Occupational Therapy.
 She has worked in Preschool, Schools and Pediatric Therapy Clinics.
 She received her degree in Occupational Therapy from DIT, Denver in 1996.
 Professionally, her areas of interest and specialization are sensory integration, autism spectrum disorders, Down's syndrome and developmental delays.
 She also designs sensory spaces, therapy rooms and brain-based classrooms.
-In addition to CCPLD, Danielle works at Unique Prints Pediatric Therapy.
+She is a Letter Leaders (handwriting program) specialist and trains teachers across the metro-area on the proper way to implement this program.
 In her free time, she enjoys golf, trail running, camping, experiencing new restaurants and adventures in the city with her husband, Ian and their dog, Stella.

 Beth Kalimba MS PT